Anaha - 1108 Auahi

 No analysis available

-Trash chute is highly likely to be a building feature based on the MLS record.
-Remarks do not often call it out, but the checkbox history is overwhelmingly positive, which is enough under the provided rules.
-There is no strong evidence of a correction or removal.
+Trash chute is highly likely to be a real building feature based on the MLS record.
+Current remarks usually omit it, but the historical confidence is strong enough that this should remain included absent evidence of removal.

 No analysis available